CMU-MultiComp-Lab/adv-mmml-course/_pages/syllabus.md

 - Discussion synopsis leads 28%

 - Reading assignments
-  - There is a total of 11 reading assignments planned this semester.
+  -  There are a total of 11 reading assignments planned this semester.
 Each reading assignment will consist of 2 main parts:
     - Assigned reading paper: Reading the assigned papers and summarizing the main take-away points of each paper
     - Research question probes: Reflect on the question probes related to the reading papers and prepare discussion points.
   - The grading for each reading assignment is planned as: